deltex6/docker/README.md

 > [!NOTE]
-> __Every directory have inside it's own 'README.dm' or similar '.md' format information file.__
+> __Every directory have inside it's own 'README.dm' or similar '.md' format information file.
+All readmes are written in polish language__
+>
 >
 > In lab 5 are used Linux alpine-minirootfs-3.21.3-x86_64 and nginx images.
 >